HPE Family Newsletter

-English Language Learners in all grades are completing the annual English Language Proficiency Assessment (ELPA Summative) in March.
-ELPA scores determine the need for continued English language support, which is provided by Louise Johnson, the ESL (English as a Second Language) Coordinator for the Rainier School District.
+English Language Learners in all grades completed the annual English Language Proficiency Assessment (ELPA Summative) in March.
 Score reports and program notification letters will be sent home prior to the last day of school.
-If you have questions, please email email@example.com.
+If you have questions, please email firstname.lastname@example.org.

 If you feel your student needs counseling support, please contact Sara Gray to arrange for services by emailing email@example.com or calling the Hudson Park Elementary office.
 Please be aware that due to the high need of counseling support at this time, there may be some delay in getting counseling services in place.
 That being said, please do not hesitate to reach out with any questions or concerns.